 What Happens In Brazil’s Slaughterhouses Without Inspections

 In Brazil, legislation aimed at reducing government oversight inside slaughterhouses.
 This initiative, also known as the “Self-Control” bill, will give slaughterhouses the power to conduct their own inspections.
-Animal Equality conducted an investigation showing what happens in Brazilian slaughterhouses in the absence of government inspectors.
+Animal Equality conducted an investigation showing what happens in Brazilian slaughterhouses with limited government inspectors.
 The main problems documented were: Workers beating, kicking, and shocking the cows; Cows that were fully conscious were slaughtered after being ineffectively stunned; And, cows being skinned and their legs cut while still alive.
-After the launch of the investigation, more than 40 organizations have united to ask the senators not to approve this law.
-So, together with these organizations we are doing advocacy work.
+After the launch of the investigation, more than 40 organizations, including Animal Equality, have united to ask the senators not to approve this law.